za-grad/za-grad-web/README.md

 ### Initial setup

-You need Python, virtualenv and Postgres.
+You need Python, virtualenv, node for static files and Postgres.

 Start the DB: